afaqsaqi/afaqsaqi/README.md

 ![iOS Developer](https://github.com/afaqsaqi/afaqsaqi/blob/main/Header.png)
 # Aafaq Ahmed Saqi
-I am an experienced iOS and Django Developer.
-I enjoy working on languages like swift, python and javascript.
-I also write articles on iOS on Medium.
-I am a full time freelancer and I am incredibly interested in emerging technologies like CoreML( for Machine Learning) and ARKit(for Augmented Reality).
+I am an experienced iOS developer who enjoys working with Swift, Python, and JavaScript.
+In addition to my development skills, I actively contribute to the tech community by writing articles on iOS-related topics on Medium.
+As a full-time freelancer, I am passionate about staying at the forefront of emerging technologies, including CoreML for machine learning and ARKit for augmented reality.
+My expertise extends beyond iOS, containing a wide range of skills and knowledge in the tech world.

 ## Skills and Experience
 * 📱 iOS & ⌚️ WatchOS